A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Discussion

 The GaSS sample objects are clustered around early M spectral types, ranging from M0 to M4 in the flickering subsample.
 In contrast, four of our new flickering symbiotics contain giants in a narrow range from M5--6.
 Our fifth, SkySy 1-11, contains an S star otherwise reminiscent of M4.
-The earlier spectral types in the GaSS sample may relate to Munari et al.'s exclusion of M giants with strong radial pulsations.
+The earlier spectral types in the GaSS sample are an expected consequence of Munari et al.'s exclusion of M giants with strong radial pulsations.

-We do not know why our flickering SkySy and \citet{Munari2021}'s flickering GaSS appear so different in SkyMapper parameter space.
+It is important to note that while some of our SkySy have extremely faint Balmer lines compared to most known symbiotics, the GaSS Balmer lines are even fainter than that.
+Their GALAH spectra have a spectral resolving power of 28,000, compared to our 600; and they measure emission line height above a spectral template with absorption lines, while we can only look at the neighboring pseudo-continuum.
+Most of the GaSS H$\alpha$ line profiles have a P-Cygni-like or otherwise complexly-absorbed profile in a bandpass smaller than our spectral resolution, which would cause them to be non-detections, or even weaker detections than SkySy 1-6, if smoothed to our lower spectral resolution.
+This includes all of the GaSS objects with sufficient SkyMapper data to appear in the middle panel of our \autoref{flickerers}.

 Our preliminary impression is that the GaSS flickerers may be genuine flickering symbiotics, but with lower accretion disc contributions to the optical and consequently lower-amplitude flickering than our flickering SkySy.
-This would be consistent with the relatively low-amplitude of variability in the GaSS light curves.
-In contrast to the earlier spectral type giants in the GaSS sample, it may be that the later spectral type giants in the SkySy are transferring mass at a higher rate, consistent with the higher mass loss rates of late giants and leading to stronger u-band excesses in the SkySy flickerers.
+This would be consistent with both the relatively low-amplitude of variability in the GaSS light curves and the weaker Balmer emission in the GaSS spectra.
+In contrast to the earlier spectral type giants in the GaSS sample, we suspect that the later spectral type giants in the SkySy are transferring mass at a higher rate, consistent with the higher mass loss rates of late giants and leading to stronger u-band excesses and stronger Balmer lines in the SkySy flickerers.